 - Apply case studies to global development scenarios.

 These experiences give students more active involvement in learning about and evaluating perspectives.
-The wide range of teaching and learning approaches includes:

 - Flexible teaching strategies that emphasize teaching and learning across course modalities (online, in-person, or blended)